Mathématique: Chapter 63

 “Keep score, do we?”

-“You know, you haven’t explained these at all,” Rush said, tapping the cortical suppressant at his left temple with two fingers.
-“Why is my consciousness trying to compose D-minor symphonies?”
+“Y’haven’t explained these at all.”
+Rush tapped the device at his left temple with two fingers.
+“Why is my consciousness trying to compose D minor symphonies?”

-“We think it might have something to do with your genetics,” Young said, wincing as the sentence drew toward completion.
+“We think it might have something to do with your genetics.”
+Young winced as the sentence drew toward completion.

 “My genetics?”
-Rush sighed, pinching the bridge of his nose.
+Rush pinched the bridge of his nose.
 “This is becoming fair fuckin’ ridiculous.”

-“Yeah, I’m thinking this is gonna be pretty rough, hotshot,” Young said, sympathetically.
+“Yeah, I’m thinking this’ll be a pretty rough ride, hotshot,” Young said sympathetically.
 “Trying to get by, missing all your history.”

-“The thought had occurred,” Rush said, reseating his glasses.
+“The thought had occurred.”
+Rush reseated his glasses.

-“Yeah, well, a bunch of people are already on deck to help you out,” Young said, as they rounded a corner.
+“A bunch of people are on deck to help you out,” Young offered as they rounded a corner.
 “Including Daniel Jackson.
 He’ll be great.
 You can ask him about his relationship to time all you want.”

-“Thanks.
-I think.
-But all I’m saying is that Jackson scores a ten out of ten on the Weird Metaphysical Experiences Scale.
+“Thanks?
+I think?
+I’m just saying Jackson scores a ten outta ten on the Weird Metaphysical Experiences Scale.
 So, y’know.
-If you had any weird metaphysical experiences, he’d be the go-to guy.”
+If you had any weird metaphysical experiences, he’d be your go-to.”

-“I’m troubled that this is a metric you have at your fingertips,” Rush said.
-“Out of curiosity—where would you rank yourself on that scale?”
+“I’m troubled this is a metric you have at your fingertips,” Rush said.
+“Out of curiosity—where would y’rank yourself on that scale?”

 “Huh,” Young said.
-“Never really thought about it.
+“Never thought about it.
 Maybe a two?
 Eh.
 Make it a three.”

-Privately, Rush was fair certain that Everett Young should be ranking a solid ten on that scale.
+Privately, Rush was fair certain Everett Young should be ranking a solid ten on such a scale.
 He himself might also rank a ten.
-It was very possible that Rush’s relationship to his own theoretical Mozartian variant was akin to this Everett Young’s relationship to his black-fatigued alter ego.
-He couldn’t be sure, of course, but the more he interacted with this man, the more he was favoring a hypothesis that featured a superpositioned pair as well as collapsed variant pairs, of which he and this particular incarnation of Young would represent one pair in a sea of variants.
+It was possible Rush’s relationship to his own theoretical Mozartian variant was akin to this Everett Young’s relationship to his black-fatigued alter ego.
+He couldn’t be sure, of course, but the more he interacted with this man, the more he favored a hypothesis that featured a superpositioned pair as well as collapsed variant pairs, of which he and this particular incarnation of Young would represent one pair in a sea of variants.

 The difficulty was—

-Ah, fucking hell.
 He’d chosen cryptography over quantum mechanics for a reason.
 He’d choose latte art over quantum mechanics, given the option.
-He was going to have to brush up on the mathematics of quantum mechanics and the philosophy tethering those mathematics to physical reality.
-And dear god, but didn’t that just seem like a bottomless pit of uneasy aggravation?
+He’d need to brush up on the mathematics of quantum mechanics and the philosophy tethering those mathematics to physical reality.
+And dear god, but didn’t that seem like a pit of uneasy aggravation?

 Perhaps there was something to be said for Young’s approach.